nordic-institute/X-Road-development/README.md

 [![Go to X-Road Community Slack](https://img.shields.io/badge/Go%20to%20Community%20Slack-grey.svg)](https://jointxroad.slack.com/)
 [![Get invited](https://img.shields.io/badge/No%20Slack-Get%20invited-green.svg)](https://x-road.global/join-the-xroad-community)

-This repository is used for storing X-Road development model, and documentation regarding common development practices and guidelines.
+This repository is used for storing X-Road® development model, and documentation regarding common development practices and guidelines.
 It is also used for managing changes to these documents.